LuckedCoronet/scpss-addon-info/README.md

 This repository is dedicated to manage bug reports, suggestions, and questions related to `SCP: Security Systems` add-on for Minecraft through GitHub issues.

-If you are new to GitHub, this tutorial video describes how you can create new issue to report a bug or suggest a feature.
+## If you are new to GitHub

-## Frequently used terms

-### Issue

-Simply put, `Issue` is a thread feature in GitHub made for developers.

-`Issue` sounds like a bug report-only thing, but many projects use it for managing suggestions as well.
+GitHub's `Issue` is a feature that's often used for bug reports and suggestions.
+It's similar to a thread in many social media services.

+To create an issue, go to [Issues](../../issues), click `New issue`, select template, fill up fields, and finally, click `Submit new issue`.

+We will respond to your issue when we have time. 👍

 ## Rules